ipfabric/docs/docs/support/known_issues/Vendors/checkpoint.md

 ## Discovery of Security Policies

--   Wildcard & Dynamic objects and negated services are not supported
+-   Dynamic objects and negated services are not supported

 -   **Settings --> Discovery & Snapshots --> Discovery Settings --> Vendors
     API** in the IP Fabric GUI: In case that base URL points to a multi-domain